Hospital Accessibility Analysis

 A dashboard analyzing healthcare accessibility across Illinois, built on live cloud-native geospatial data rather than a static extract.

 This is the most technically ambitious thing I've built during my independent study.
-It streams live Overture Maps GeoParquet data straight from AWS S3 — rather than working from a downloaded, aging extract — and combines it with the U.S. Census API in real time to analyze how healthcare access lines up against demographics.
+It streams live Overture Maps GeoParquet data straight from AWS S3 — rather than working from a downloaded, aging extract — and combines it with Census tract boundary data via pygris to analyze how healthcare access lines up against geography across Illinois.

 Illinois-focused, not "national"